ThePacielloGroup/cupper/README.md

 Thank you to:

-- [Heydon Pickering](http://www.heydonworks.com) for creating the original Cupper project
+- [Heydon Pickering](http://www.heydonworks.com) and [The Paciello Group ](https://www.paciellogroup.com/) for creating the original Cupper project
 - [Netlify](https://www.netlify.com/) for deploys